 34 cubic feet

 Field research materials for a Dictionary of American Proverbs compiled under the directorship of Margaret Bryant.
 Includes materials from most of the United States and several Canadian provinces.

 American Dialect Society, Records, (CA6105)

 Papers and organizational records of the American Dialect Society.
 Charged with investigating spoken English of the United States and Canada, the Society was established in 1889 at Harvard University.
-Includes correspondence, treasurer papers and reports, and general organizational records.
+Includes correspondence, treasurer reports and material, general organizational records, and research on words.

 Bell, John W., Record Book, 1820-1870, (C0232)